History

 The Marie-Vincent Foundation was established in 1975

-In 1994, the Québec government created youth centres and the Marie-Vincent Centre joined the Montréal Youth Centre.
-The Foundation decided at that time to part ways and redefine its mission to help children aged twelve and under who were victims of abuse.
+In 1994, the Québec government created youth centres and the Marie-Vincent Centre joined forces with the Montréal Youth Centre.
+At that point, the Foundation decided to part ways and redefine its mission to help children aged 12 and under who were victims of abuse.

-In 2005, to celebrate its 30th anniversary, the Foundation created the Centre d’expertise Marie-Vincent and the Marie-Vincent Interuniversity Research Chair on sexual assault against children.
-This is how Marie-Vincent began offering direct services to children 12 and under who were victims of sexual assault and children with problematic sexual behavior.
-As the first Child Advocacy Centre (CAC) in Québec, the Marie-Vincent Centre brought all relevant services – police, medical, psychosocial and therapeutic – under one roof.
+To celebrate its 30th anniversary, the Foundation created the Centre d’expertise en agression sexuelle Marie-Vincent and the Marie-Vincent Interuniversity Research Chair in Child Sexual Abuse.
+Through these entities, Marie-Vincent began providing direct services to children 12 and under who were victims of sexual violence and children with sexual behaviour problems.
+The first child advocacy centre (CAC) in Québec, the Centre d’expertise Marie-Vincent, grouped all relevant services – police, medical, psychosocial, and therapeutic – under one roof.

 For every Marie and every Vincent, let’s give.